volcano-sh/website/docs/Ecosystem/FlinkOnVolcano.md

 - If you use Huawei Cloud CCE for testing, go to the "Workloads - Stateless Loads" page of CCE.
 Select Flink-JobManager and click Access Mode.
 - Click "Add Service", select node access, and enter container port bit 8081.
 - Click Network Management in CCE, you can see the service we just added, and visit the link for external publication.
 - Go to the Dashboard page of Flink and click Submit New Job to submit the task.
-Here you have the option to submit an officially-provided WordCount sample.The directory is `flink-1.12.2/examples/streaming/WordCount.jar`
+Here you have the option to submit an officially-provided WordCount sample.
+The directory is `flink-1.12.2/examples/streaming/WordCount.jar`